 Founders/ Executive Directors

 Welcome to Pink S.H.O.E.S.
-Inc. - Pink being the color of breast cancer awareness, and S.H.O.E.S. an acronym for Strength, Hope, Optimism, Endurance and Survival.
-We are a non profit organization established in 2011 by two young women, survivor LaKesha Jackson-Gordon and Ganesa Taylor.
+Inc. - Pink, the color of breast cancer awareness and S.H.O.E.S. an acronym for Strength, Hope, Optimism, Endurance and Survival gives true meaning to our non-profit breast cancer organization established in 2011 by two young women, breast cancer survivor La’Kesha Jackson-Gordon and friend Ganesa Taylor.